-62.4 Bulk Specific Gravity (G{sb}) (oven dry basis) of coarse particles (lb/ft3).
+62.4 \ Bulk Specific Gravity (Gsb) (oven dry basis) of coarse particles (lb/ft).

 Note 3: If the specific gravity is known, then this value will be used in the calculation.
 For most construction activities the specific gravity for aggregate may be assumed to be 2.600.